Writing dialogue is a great way to build characterization and in your writing. However, dialogue punctuation can be tricky.

 Proper dialogue punctuation brings your story to life.

-While there are a few rules for punctuation, they are pretty easy with a little bit of practice.
+While there are a few rules for punctuation, they are pretty easy to remember with a little bit of practice.
 Remember that your editor will make sure that your dialogue is properly punctuated.
 So go on, write that dialogue!